KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Typo: Found `Magic Mirror` in file `mmm-nest-status.js`: Replace it with `MagicMirror²`.
 7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mmm-nordic-electrical-spot-prices by cSharpBastard](https://github.com/cSharpBastard/mmm-nordic-electrical-spot-prices)